dirtyhillbilly/ansible-role-bind9/README.md

   retry: 2H
   expire: 1000H
   # NS and other pre-formatted records values must be given as full qualified domain names, with or without final dot, but not relative to the zone
-  primary: ns1.dyn_domain.org         # Optional, if you don't define it, firs NS is taken
+  primary: ns1.dyn_domain.org         # Optional, if you don't define it, first NS is taken
   admin: postmaster.dyn_domain.org
   ns_records:
   - ns1.dyn_domain.org